k21971/EvilHack/doc/evilhack-changelog.md

   destroyed
 - Fix: same race could still be peaceful towards Convicts or Infidels
 - Fix: how demons view Infidels (crowned and not crowned)
+- Include race in statues of previous players, corpses/statues for bones
 - Fix: don't allow vault guards to be displaced
+- Fix: silence shadow warning, bones corpse has name of dead player